 Autumn Colours.

-Every Autumn in Ontario we enjoy the beauty of the fall colours.
-The mixture of red, purple, orange and yellow is a site to be seen.
-We are very lucky to live in a place with such a beautiful change of season, but how does this happen and what factors effect this show of colour?
+Every Autumn in Ontario we are fortunate to enjoy the beauty of trees in their fall colour.
+The mixture of red, purple, orange and yellow is a site to be seen but how does this happen and what factors effect this show of colour?

 Colourful Sugar Maples in James Square in Fergus